 We are creatures of habit.

-We like routine and do well by following guidelines and advice.
+We like routine and are generally good at following guidelines and advice.

-On the flip side most of us do not do as well with strict rules, as these usually mean restriction and limitation.
+On the flip side most of us do not do as well where we are set strict rules - these usually mean restriction and limitation.

-So when it comes to nutrition coaching, EXACTLY the same thing applies.
+When it comes to nutrition, exactly the same situation applies.

 As the saying goes, rules are made to be broken.